mozilla/testpilot2/doc/about.md

 * on data upload

+Cleaning Up After Ourselves

 * on completion of studies, we rolling back the UI to starting state, including uninstall all addons
+* when installing addons, we record whether the user already had it installed.
+* the 'id' is our canonical name for an addon.
+Not 'id' + version or anything like that.
+If your experiment depends on specific versions, it's up to you detect that,  repackage them or otherwise get them onto the users system.